 ~ Be creative with crepe paper.
 Rolls of crepe paper can be fairly inexpensive, and it is easy to come up with a variety of ways to decorate.
 You can combine colors together, wrap columns, hang strands, and so on.

 ~ Ditch the expensive cakes.
 Grocery stores may offer some less expensive options.
 But don’t be afraid to try your hand at making a cake or going with cupcakes.
 Cupcakes are an easy homemade option, and it makes it easy to control portion size.
 If you buy a decorator set (with an icing bag and decorator tips), you can practice a couple times and then have those supplies on hand every time you have a party.
 An added bonus is that you can make different flavors for people to choose from, and it is easy to serve cupcakes!
 You can also be creative with making your own cake or cupcake toppers, which can include small plastic toys that make nice mementos from birthday parties or finding free printables online that can be cut and then glued on sticks.
+We made these cute cupcakes with different colors of frosting and cute plastic puppies.

 ~ Homemade invitations.
 You can often find free printable invitations online.
 Or be creative and come up with your own ideas!
 Another more casual option is to use an free online invite website.